-- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
+- 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
 To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
-To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
-To manage a quantitative impact evaluation of the violence prevention interventions (community alerts/reporting, NUMchecker) including development of

-- study protocols, research instruments, participant recruitment, data generation, management and analyses. - 6.
-To provide training and management of a team of co-researchers to implement data collection. - 7.
-To work with the qualitative Research Fellow, co-PIs and collaborators to foster wider community input on study design, conduct and dissemination, via dialogue workshops and the project steering group. - 8.
-To analyse programmatic data to inform a quantitative process evaluation. - 9.
-To lead on write up of findings for publication. - 10.
-To contribute to a rapid-realist evidence review.
+To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
+To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
+To manage a qualitative process evaluation of NUM's violence prevention and support interventions (community alerts/reporting, NUMchecker, case work) including leading on participant recruitment, qualitative data generation, management and analyses - 6.
+To provide training and management for a team of co-researchers to contribute to qualitative data collection, analysis and dissemination - 7.
+To manage co-production dialogue workshops in collaboration with the PPIE coleads, and work with the quantitative Research Fellow, co-PIs and collaborators to foster wider community input on study design, conduct and dissemination, including via the project steering group - 8.
+To support the development of qualitative study protocols, research tools and research/data management systems specific to this project - 9.
+To lead on write up of qualitative findings for publication - 10.
+To contribute to a rapid-realist evidence review (qualitative and quantitative literature)